project-icp/bee-pollinator-app/doc/phase-2/000_project_architecture_adr.md

 balancer (AWS ELB) or even resource scaling (i.e. Celery servers) becomes an issue.

-We go with **Alternative 4** from above.
+For the implementation, we go with **Alternative 4** from above.
 The new front-end files will be stored in a new Django app.
 To take advantage of modern tooling, such as webpack, React, and hot reloading, we need a newer version of `node` than is currently installed.
 However, updating `node` can affect the existing setup, which could incur significant costs, and should be avoided if possible.
 Since this toolchain only needs to execute at build time, not run time, it can be run from a containerized environment.

-The final toolchain will run a more modern version of `node` from within a Docker container, with the main HTML file served from Django.
-To allow for hot module reloading, the setup will employ [`webpack-bundle-tracker`] that records webpack output, and can be read by [`django-webpack-loader`], a Django plugin that reads the webpack output and pulls in new JavaScript files.

 ## Consequences